How to kill greenfly

 • Provide Water Sources: Insects need water for survival, so providing a water source can help attract beneficial insects.
 You can place shallow dishes with water around your garden to create drinking spots for them.

-See also How to do a ghost inhale
+See also How to make non alcoholic beer

 By implementing these methods, you can create an ecosystem that encourages the presence of beneficial insects in your garden.
 They will help control the greenfly population naturally, resulting in a healthier and more balanced garden.